TatsuUkraine/flutter_reactive_validator/README.md

 **Important** Don't forget to `dispose` your controller when you no need it anymore.

+### Invoke validation

+To invoke validation against all attached connectors, just call `validate` method.
+It returns `Future` as soon as validation is finished.

 ### StreamValidationController

 `StreamValidationController`, which is implemented by